-Biosecurity Act 2015 is the primary legislation for the management of the risk of diseases and pests that may cause harm to human, animal or plant health, the environment and the economy.
-Its jurisdiction includes the management of the risk of diseases and pests to Australian territory including the external Territories of Christmas Island and the Cocos (Keeling) Islands.
-The Biosecurity Act also extended to Norfolk Island from 1 July 2016 by regulation due to the whole of government reforms to the Island that took effect from that date.
+The Biosecurity Act 2015 is the primary legislation for the management of the risk of diseases and pests that may cause harm to human, animal or plant health, the environment and the economy.
+Its jurisdiction includes the management of the risk of diseases and pests to Australian territory including the external Territories of Norfolk Island, Christmas Island and the Cocos (Keeling) Islands.

 Biosecurity Act 2015 and subordinate legislation.

-Under the Biosecurity Act the movements of vessels, goods and people between these external territories and mainland Australia are managed like international movements, rather than interstate movements.
-Therefore vessels, aircrafts and goods need to report accordingly to manage the risk of a pest or disease being introduced to the Islands or the mainland.
+Under the Biosecurity Act, the movements of vessels, goods and people into and between these external territories, including from the Australian mainland are managed like international movements, rather than interstate movements.
+Therefore all vessels and aircrafts that arrive at the territories and all goods that are brought or imported into these external territories must comply with biosecurity legislation.

-Prior to importing goods into the external Territories, importers should refer to the relevant determination that provides the conditions for import specific to each external Territory:
+Prior to bringing or importing goods into the external Territories, refer to the relevant determination that provides the conditions for import, which are unique to each territory:

 Please note that unless an exemption applies, or conditions are set out within the relevant determination, alternative conditions may apply.
 If you would like to import goods not covered in the determination, you will need to complete an

 Aircraft and vessels arriving at the External Territories